 Shriners Hospitals for Children – Northern California is dedicated to providing the highest-quality patient care under the safest conditions.
-Our EOS Imaging System (EOS) is helping us providing the highest quality care while reducing exposure to radiation for our patients.
+Our EOS Imaging System (EOS) is helping us provide the highest quality care while reducing exposure to radiation for our patients.
 We are honored to bring orthopaedic patients this new technology and are grateful for the funding that was made entirely by donations.

 EOS imaging system features and benefits: